rl-institut/open_plan/docs/view_components/progression_bar.rst

 Progression Bar
 ---------------

-The Progression Bar displays the sequential steps the user should go through, in order to provide the input parameters required to describe an energy system and a :ref:`scenario-label` to simulate with this energy system
+The Progression Bar displays the sequential steps the user should go through, in order to provide the input parameters required to describe an energy system and a :ref:`scenario-label` to simulate with this energy system model

 This view-component allows the user to: